Hierarchical Models for Independence Structures of Networks: Network models based on undirected hierarchical models

-\paragraph{Normalizing constant.} Obtaining the normalizing constant in a closed form, for models in exponential family, in principle allows us to apply optimization methods for obtaining the MLE; see also the discussion in Section \ref{sec:3}.
+Obtaining the normalizing constant in a closed form, for models in exponential family, in principle allows us to apply optimization methods for obtaining the maximum likelihood estimator.
+Notice that except in very few cases (such as Erd\"{o}s-R\'{e}ny and $\beta$-models), the normalizing constant in ERGMs is typically not in closed from.

 Here we sum over all possible values of the binary vector $x$ in (\ref{eq:05}) after inserting the parameters in (\ref{eq:06}), and set it equal to $1$ in order to calculate the normalizing constant $\psi(q,t)$: